-Key Contacts: Mrs Driver & Mrs Christie ldriver@clcc.college achristie@clcc.college achristie@clc.college <a
+Key Contacts: Mrs Driver & Mrs Christie ldriver@clcc.college achristie@clcc.college achristie@clc.college achristie@clc.college <a h

 Excellent Skills Pathway

 Please note placement on this pathway is through recommendation from staff in school.
 You do not opt for this pathway.